nfourari/Reelit/README.md

 - **Manage** personal profiles, track catch history, and follow friends.

-Built as a full-stack MERN app (with a React web client and a Flutter Android app), Shuzzy provides both browser and mobile experiences for fishing enthusiasts and beginners alike.
+Built as a full-stack MERN app (with a React web client and a Flutter Android app), Reelit provides both browser and mobile experiences for fishing enthusiasts and beginners alike.

 This repository contains a MERN (MongoDB, Express, React, Node.js) application with both web and mobile front-ends.
 Below is an overview of the setup, current progress, and instructions for